alakajam-team/alakajam/cypress/README.md

 ### Launch

-1. Run `npm run start:e2e` in a first terminal, to launch the end-to-end server (using a special database)
+1. Run `npm run start:e2e` in a first terminal, to launch the end-to-end server (will use a special database)
 2. Run `npm run test:cypress` in a second terminal
 3. A window will open, letting you run the desired spec